Bloopers

 It’s ruined . . . .
 FOREVER!

 There is one that lives on in our family.
 We can laugh about it now, but at the moment no one was giggling.
 Our house had just had the upstairs renovated and I had new, beautiful, white linen drapes installed on the wall of windows in the bedroom.
 One of my kids was upstairs doing homework in my room and I went casually up to check on him.
-On the shelf below the curtain I noticed a book, a notebook and an uncapped sharpie.
+On the shelf, below the curtain, I noticed a book, a notebook, and an uncapped sharpie.
 WHAT?
 AN UNCAPPED SHARPIE?
 WHAT WAS HE DOING WITH A SHARPIE IN THE FIRST PLACE?
 I approached the sharpie and what do I see on my linen curtain?
 A thin green line of permanent marker.
-I turned on my heel and looked straight in his face and yelled, really yelled.
-“It’s RUINED . . . .
+I turned on my heel, looked straight in his face and yelled, really yelled, “It’s RUINED . . . .
 FOREVER!!!!”

 Love means having to say you are sorry.